3 Electrodynamics

 \[ \begin{align} \Lambda_0^{(0)} &= \pm\cosh\left(\psi\right), \Lambda_1^{\left(1\right)} &= \pm\cosh\left(\varphi\right). \end{align} \]

-The identical transformation should result for $\psi, \varphi\to0$, so exclude the minus sign at this point.
+For $\psi, \varphi\to0$, the identity transformation should result, so one excludes the minus sign at this point.
 The third condition is

 \[ \begin{align} \cosh\left(\psi\right)\sinh\left(\varphi\right) = \cosh\left(\varphi\right)\sinh\left(\psi\right), \end{align} \]